-Despite a slight hike in the value of the peso as tensions ease between the central American country and its northern neighbour, this popular long-haul destination is still a great bargain for Brits looking for a great winter holiday.
-Mexico’s Caribbean coastline is bursting with great value all-inclusive resorts at Cancun, Riviera Maya and Tulum, while more adventurous explorers can put together their own cheap as chips fly and drive adventures.
+Despite a slight hike in the value of the peso as tensions ease between the Central American country and its northern neighbour, this popular long-haul destination is still a bargain for Brits looking for a great winter holiday.
+Mexico’s Caribbean coastline is bursting with great value all-inclusive resorts at Cancun, Riviera Maya and Tulum, while more adventurous explorers can put together their own cheap-as-chips fly/drive adventures.
 Whichever camp you fall into, the reefs, Mayan ruins, cenote pools and beautiful cities like Merida make for great day trips across the beguiling Yucatan Peninsula.

 Portugal’s Algarve offers one of the best-value short-haul holiday destinations around, thanks to affordable drinking, dining out… and golf.
 With more than 40 courses suiting all abilities and budgets it’s one of the best places in the world to play, with championship courses designed by the likes of Jack Nicklaus and Arnold Palmer.
 And if you don’t imagine yourself as one of Thomas Bjorn’s European Ryder Cup rookies, there are plenty of other activities to enjoy, from hiking some of the 186-mile-long Via Algarviana and seeing magical marine life at Zoo Marine to inland exploration of Moorish towns like Silves and just relaxing at seaside towns like Tavira and Lagos.

 9. A unique taste of the Bauhaus, Tel Aviv